 Write an Introduction

 Introduce your reader to your topic and give them a preview of what’s to be covered in your blog post.
 Just be careful of getting overly wordy in the intro and get straight to the meat of the article as fast as you can.
+For more on how to write great introductions, check out this post.

 Outline Supporting Ideas